A journey towards better Ruby on Rails testing practices

 end

-That was a terrible assumption as I was only introducing a delicious cocktail of flaky tests.
+That was a terrible assumption, as I was only introducing a delicious cocktail of flaky tests.
 By definition, some tests would randomly fail depending on the generated data.
 The failing tests were not even always linked to the data itself, but failed as a side effect.

-Instead we should favor explicit inputs and test our code over data we understand.
+Instead, we should favor explicit inputs and test our code over data we understand.
 I believe there are two solutions against fearing user input:

 • Fail gracefully when we don’t support the input

 I still use randomness and the faker gem a lot, but not for the same reasons.
-For example it is useful when creating development fixtures (and not testing fixtures), to easily have a diversified data set that enables multiple features to be used.
+For example, it is useful when creating development fixtures (and not testing fixtures), to easily have a diversified data set that enables multiple features to be used.
 But I tend to favor explicitness when writing tests.

 Testing what the user sees in feature specs

 I used to rely a lot on HTML elements, especially classes and ids, when coding feature specs.
-DOM attributes look convenient to use as they often are unique element identifiers.
+DOM attributes look convenient to use as they are often unique element identifiers.

 describe "when user signed in with their GitHub account" do